lokalise/ruby-lokalise-api/README.md

 Official opinionated Ruby interface for the [Lokalise API](https://app.lokalise.com/api2docs/curl/) that represents returned data as Ruby objects.

 Looking for a Rails integration?
-Try the new [lokalise_rails gem](https://github.com/bodrovis/lokalise_rails).
+Try the [lokalise_rails gem](https://github.com/bodrovis/lokalise_rails).
+Also you can use a [lokalise_manager gem](https://github.com/bodrovis/lokalise_manager) which allows to exchange translation files between Lokalise and *any* Ruby script.

 ## Quickstart